idibidiart/web-components-with-ai/README.md

 To run: python3 server.py // in sentiment folder

-You may replace the Sentiment Neuron server with a server running on port 5000 that takes a request of this http://localhost:5000/?text=${message} and returns a JSON of {output: "some text"}
+You may replace the Sentiment Neuron server with a server running on port 5000 that takes a request of this http://localhost:5000/?text="some message" and returns a JSON of {output: "some response"}

 More details coming soon.